 General Counsel jobs in United Kingdom

-The core purpose of the General Counsel job is to advise a specific business on legal matters, to help it get through times of change in a seamless fashion and to protect the firm's integrity, all whilst being commercially aware.
+The core purpose of the legal counsel jobs is to advise a specific business on legal matters, to help it get through times of change in a seamless fashion and to protect the firm's integrity, all whilst being commercially aware.

 This senior position comes with its fair share of responsibility, as the General Counsel usually has a seat at the decision table alongside other business executives.
 Whilst the role can vary widely depending on the size of a firm or the nature of its services, most General Counsels will also have to proactively identify any potential legal and risk issues which may arise in the near future.

-The Typical General Counsel Job Description in Financial Services
+The Typical Legal Counsel Job Description in Financial Services

 General Counsels in the financial services sector are usually asked to oversee a wide array of duties, which often include compliance, ethics, risk, commerciality, legality and client engagement.